Guardrails Beat Guidance: A Large-Scale Study of Rules, Skills, and Persistent Configuration for Coding Agents: Conceptual Lens: PBRS

-We borrow vocabulary from potential-based reward shaping (PBRS) in reinforcement learning \citep{ng1999policy} to classify agent rules.
-The central insight of PBRS is that auxiliary signals which depend on the agent's \emph{state} preserve optimal behavior (shaping), while state-independent signals can arbitrarily distort it.
-We draw the following analogy:
+We use potential-based reward shaping (PBRS) \citep{ng1999policy} as a \emph{conceptual lens} rather than a formal theory.
+The central insight of PBRS is that auxiliary signals depending on the agent's \emph{state} preserve optimal behavior (\emph{shaping}), while state-independent signals can arbitrarily \emph{distort} it.
+Translating this analogically to natural-language rules:

-\begin{itemize} \item \textbf{State-dependent rules} (e.g., ``if tests fail, fix the root cause'') condition on the agent's current state, analogous to valid potential-based shaping.
-These include tool/process rules that specify \emph{when} to take \emph{what} action. \item \textbf{State-independent rules} (e.g., ``write clear code'') apply a constant bias regardless of state, analogous to non-potential-based perturbation.
+\begin{itemize} \item \textbf{State-dependent rules} (e.g., ``if tests fail, fix the root cause'') condition on the agent's current situation, paralleling valid potential-based shaping.
+These are typically tool/process rules that specify \emph{when} to take \emph{what} action. \item \textbf{State-independent rules} (e.g., ``write clear code'') apply a constant bias regardless of context, paralleling non-potential-based perturbation.
 These include style and architecture rules that apply uniformly. \end{itemize}